surbhitCodes/ecomm_chatbot/README.md

 ## Project Overview

-An LLM-powered assistant designed for contractors and builders to aid in decision-making regarding building materials.
+An LLM-powered assistant designed for contractors and builders to aid in decision-making regarding building materials in a home-improvement eCommerce company.

 ## Features